Behavior Cloning Under PD Control: A Finite-Horizon Theory of Gain-Dependent Error Amplification: Main Results

 \begin{proof} From Theorem~\ref{thm:subgaussian}, $\lambda_{\max}(X_t(K)) \le \sum_s\opnorm{\Cmat\Amat_K^s\Bmat_K}^2\,\lambda_{\max}(\Sigma_K^{\mathrm{roll}}) \le \Gamma_T(K)\,L_{\mathrm{roll}}(K)$, where the second inequality uses $\lambda_{\max}(\Sigma_K^{\mathrm{roll}})\le\tr(\Sigma_K^{\mathrm{roll}}) = L_{\mathrm{roll}}(K)$.
 The generalization bound~\eqref{eq:gen} replaces $L_{\mathrm{roll}}(K)$ by $\hat L_{\mathrm{va}}(K)+\varepsilon_{\mathrm{gen}}(K,\delta)$ with probability~$1-\delta$.
 Substituting into~\eqref{eq:euclidean-tail} and union-bounding over $t=0,1,\dots,T$ yields~\eqref{eq:fail-bound}. \end{proof}

 The exponent of~\eqref{eq:fail-bound} is governed by the product $\Gamma_T(K)\,(\hat L_{\mathrm{va}}(K)+\varepsilon_{\mathrm{gen}}(K,\delta))$ rather than by the loss alone, so a gain $K_1$ with lower training or validation loss than $K_2$ can incur a strictly worse failure bound once its amplification is correspondingly larger.
-This is precisely the empirical pattern of~\cite{bronars2026tune}, in which compliant-overdamped gains attain higher closed-loop success despite higher validation MSE because their amplification is small enough to dominate the product.
-A related root-mean-square quantity $\sqrt{K_p/(2 K_d)}\,\epsilon_\pi(K)$ appears in the \emph{State-Space Impact of Policy Errors} corollary of~\cite{bronars2026tune}, which Theorem~\ref{thm:failure} strengthens to a nonasymptotic finite-horizon tail bound carrying the explicit generalization slack $\varepsilon_{\mathrm{gen}}(K,\delta)$.
+This matches the attenuation-difficulty tradeoff of~\cite{bronars2026tune}, in which compliant-overdamped gains attain higher closed-loop success despite higher validation MSE because their amplification is small enough to dominate the product.